Synchronized step multilevel Markov chain Monte Carlo: Inverse problem estimators and couplings

-The first step in the base algorithm is to sample from the lowest fidelity posterior distribution $\pi_0$ using any ergodic MCMC algorithm, for example, \cref{alg:mhmcmc}.
-Then, for the successive levels, based on the coupling method for the joint distribution, we construct a coupled Markov chain $\left\{\Theta^i_{\ell}, \Theta^i_{\ell-1}\right\}$ for which the marginal chains at two successive levels are highly correlated but at the same time, sampled from their respective marginal distributions.
+The first step in the base algorithm is to sample from the lowest fidelity posterior distribution $\pi_0$ using any ergodic MCMC algorithm and a proposal distribution $\Gamma_0 = q_0$, for example, \cref{alg:mhmcmc}.
+Then, for the successive levels, based on the coupling method for the joint distribution, we construct a coupled Markov chain $\left\{\left(\theta^i_{\ell}, \vartheta^i_{\ell-1}\right)\right\}_{i \in \mathbb{Z}^{+}}$ for which the marginal chains at two successive levels are highly correlated and sampled from their respective target distributions.
 This is done by proposing a joint state from the coupled Markov kernel followed by an accept-reject step based on the same uniform random number $u$ as discussed in \cref{subsec:couplings}.
-The probability density function (pdf) of the proposal distribution used in proposing the joint state is also returned from each coupling method to be used in the level wise accept-reject step.
 The coupled chains along with the coarsest level chain are saved and returned.
-The samples from all the chains are then used to compute the functional quantities used in the estimator.
+The samples from all the chains are then used to compute the functional quantities used in the estimator in~\cref{eq:ml-mcmc}.